Department of Silly Syndromes

 Even medical books are often written by people who have not researched it themselves (in a laboratory themselves), but compiled popular consensus.
 Doing "medical research" does not mean "read it in a book or on the Internet."

-Below are some links from my former column The Fitness Fixer, (tm) which appeared on Healthline.com from 2006-2010.
+Below are some articles from my former column The Fitness Fixer, (tm) which appeared on Healthline.com from 2006-2010.
 When the column ended, the Healthline Company removed most of the needed illustrations and also cut the articles in half, sometimes putting the second part first (I have no idea why) so some are not as clear as originally written.
 Then Healthline started removing my articles and redirecting links for my articles to theirs.
-The Fitness Fixers below may not be there when you click:
+I am looking for the BLogspot archive where they may still be.
+Check back.

 Three Common Swimming and SCUBA Myths in the News Again